RNAcentral/rnacentral-sequence-search/README.md

 - Install python-based dependencies via `pip install -r requirements.txt` (possibly, using a virtualenv)

-#### How to create .iso image from databases folder on MacOS
+#### How to upload image with databases to openstack

+1. To create an .iso image from databases folder on your MacOS:

- The command is like this:
+ `cd sequence_search/consumer`

- `hdiutil makehybrid -o ~/Desktop/image.iso ~/path/to/folder/to/be/converted -iso -joliet`
+ `hdiutil makehybrid -o databases.iso databases -iso -joliet`

+2. To upload image to the cloud first download openstack.rc from Horizon dashboard

+3. Source it: `source openstack.rc`, enter your user's password

+4. Create a glance image:

+ `glance image-create --name sequence_search_databases --disk-format=iso --container-format=bare --file databases.iso`

  Links: